OmkarArote/workshop-todo-native-mobile/BuildaReactNativeAppwithExpo.md

 - React & React Native to develop the user interface
 - Expo to help us build web and mobile apps from the same JS codebase
 - Node.js as our runtime environment
-- AstraDB as our free, serverless database
+- Astra DB as our free, serverless database
 - astrajs/collections, which is a library called to interact with a document-oriented database
 - Netlify to deploy the app across a global content delivery network (CDN)